bmelnychuk/brainpicker/README.md

+This is project a simple version of trivia questions.
+You can find something similar at http://www.triviaquestionsnow.com or https://trivia.fyi.
+Basically, you have sets of questions grouped into categories by a common topic.
+The user can select a category and then answer questions which are validated by the system.

+Its integrated with alexa and dialogflow.

 The process of building this project is covered in my articles:

 - [Practicing Domain Driven Design.
 Part 1: Understanding the problem.](https://medium.com/@bmelnychuk/practicing-domain-driven-design-part-1-understanding-the-problem-ce8b57e7c769)